stanfordnlp/stanza-train/README.md

 The [`NER`](https://stanfordnlp.github.io/stanza/ner.html) processor recognizes named entities for all token spans in the corpus.

-Training `NER` processor requires BIO data and pretrained word vectors, which you can find our provided toy examples [here](data/nerbase/English-TEST) and [here](data/wordvec/word2vec/English), respectively.
-You can run following command to train the `NER` processor:
+Training `NER` processor requires BIO data and pretrained word vectors, where you can find our provided toy examples [here](data/nerbase/English-TEST) and [here](data/wordvec/word2vec/English), respectively.
+You can run the following command to train the `NER` processor:

 ```sh
 bash scripts/run_ner.sh English-TEST --max_steps 1000 --word_emb_dim 5